 Hundreds of thousands of people worldwide have cervical cancer, which currently has a high mortality rate.
 However, specialists and the World Health Organization (WHO) argue that within the next 100 years, we may be able to eradicate this form of cancer altogether.

-According to the WHO, in 2018 — the latest year for which data are available — there were an estimated 570,000 new cases of cervical cancer globally.
+According to the WHO, in 2018 — the latest year for which data are available — there were an estimated

 They also note that this form of cancer has a high mortality rate, particularly in low- and middle-income countries.
 However, applying the right preventive measures could significantly lower this rate.

 Now, two separate studies that appear in The Lancet argue that cervical cancer could become a distant memory within the next 100 years.

 The studies — conducted by researchers affiliated with The WHO Cervical Cancer Elimination Modelling Consortium — outline the measures that they advise different countries to apply when it comes to preventing cervical cancer.

 The consortium was co-led by Prof. Marc Brisson from Université Laval’s Faculty of Medicine in Québec, Canada.